 This makes things easier for you and gives employees clear guidance as to what you consider good practice when it comes to booking holiday.

-The annual leave policy example generally requires that all annual leave is taken in the year to which it applies.
+An annual leave policy may require that all annual leave is taken in the year to which it applies.

 Towards the end of the year, many employers send a letter to remind employees to book and take their holiday leave entitlement.